Share kit

 itch.io Neon Lane Dash, Upload Limit Panic HTML ZIP with index.html at root, Cover image, Short description, Controls, No payments Use as a free browser-play page and keep payment disabled during validation.

-Playgama Neon Lane Dash, Upload Limit Panic Developer account, HTML5 ZIP upload, Playgama Bridge SDK or integration notes, Title, Description, Icon/cover, Ad/IAP monetization preference Do not enable extra ad calls in the standalone build; integrate Playgama Bridge only after the portal requests it.
+Playgama Neon Lane Dash, Upload Limit Panic Developer account, HTML5 ZIP upload, Playgama Bridge SDK or integration notes, Title, Description, Icon/cover, Ad/IAP monetization preference Playgama Bridge is integrated behind platform-context checks.
+The builds send game_ready and gameplay lifecycle messages, listen for pause/audio state changes, and only grant rewarded benefits after rewarded-state confirmation.

 Lagged Neon Lane Dash, Upload Limit Panic Developer account, Game ZIP or game URL, Title, Description, Assets, Controls, Category Lagged advertises revenue share with Google AdSense; do not add ad inducement copy or forced ad walls.